Caffeine and sleepPrint this page

 Caffeine and sleep

 Sleep in humans can be affected by caffeine.
-There is an association between a daily intake of caffeine, sleep quality, and daytime sleepiness61,62.
+There is an association between a daily intake of caffeine, reduced sleep quality, and increased daytime sleepiness35,36.

 The effects of caffeine on sleep depend not only on the amount of caffeine ingested at bedtime, but also on the amount of caffeine ingested over the whole day.

 Human sensitivity to the effects of caffeine on sleep is variable and its exact basis is still debated.
-A 2016 systematic review of research on coffee, caffeine and sleep concluded that individuals will respond differently to caffeine based on a variety of factors including age, sensitivity levels, regular coffee and caffeine intake, time of consumption and genetic variability62.
+A 2016 systematic review of research on coffee, caffeine and sleep concluded that individuals will respond differently to caffeine based on a variety of factors, including age, sensitivity levels, regular coffee and caffeine intake, time of consumption and genetic variability36.